laugharn/mdu/READMD.md

 ## Installation

 The only prerequisite is Yarn.
-Once you have that, run `yarn` to install dependencies, and `yarn pecanre.com` to run the pecanre.com dev server on port 3000.
+Once you have that, run `yarn` to install dependencies, and `yarn pecanre.com` to run the pecanre.com dev server on port 9000.

 ## MDU

-MDU leverages Yarn Workspaces to allow for simple, co-located packages.
-This pays off the most when you are building shared packages.
+MDU offers the following features:

+* Yarn Workspaces
+* ESLint
+* Prettier

 ## Tenants